Research Study 1

 Research Study 3

-As shown in the two previous Research Studies, flight responses of limpets to sea stars are strongest to ones naturally encountered as predators in their habitats, and these responses can include crawling upwards.
-For example, offshore from Hopkins Marine Station at Pacific Grove, California limpets Lottia scutum and L. limatula respond to the scent of sea stars Pycnopodia helianthoides, Pisaster giganteus, P. ochraceus, and Leptasterias aequalis by crawling up vertical surfaces (about 80% of individuals tested do this), but do not respond, or do so only weakly, to the scent of Pisaster brevispinus or Patiria (Asterina) miniata.
+As shown in the previous Research Studies, flight responses of limpets to sea stars are strongest to ones naturally encountered as predators in their habitats, and these responses can include crawling upwards.
+For example, on the shore around Hopkins Marine Station at Pacific Grove, California limpets Lottia scutum and L. limatula respond to the scent of sea stars Pycnopodia helianthoides, Pisaster giganteus, P. ochraceus, and Leptasterias aequalis (Fig. 1) by crawling up vertical surfaces (about 80% of individuals tested do this), but do not respond, or do so only weakly, to the scent of Pisaster brevispinus or Patiria (Asterina) miniata.
 The first four sea-star species co-inhabit the same parts of the intertidal region with the limpets, while the last two species live mostly subtidally.
 Moreover, while the first four sea stars are active predators of other motile invertebrates, P. brevispinus mainly digs for clams in sandy substrata and A. miniata is an omnivorous scavenger.
 The upward escape response is thought to be adaptive because the limpets, after venturing lower in the intertidal region to access richer food resources, can readily escape by crawling a short distance upwards to areas not inhabited by the sea stars.

 Phillips 1976 Oecologia 23: 83